mattlavallee/budget-beaver/README.md

 serve as a little reminder to do something associated with an account...pay a bill, check the status of something, etc.

-Note: reminders will only activate when you use the app and **should not** replace your other means of remembering to pay your bills.
+Note: reminders are checked to be activated hourly or when you use the app and **should not** replace your other means of remembering to pay your bills.
-The developers assume no responsibility in reminding you to pay your bills
+The developers assume **absolutely no responsibility** in reminding you to pay your bills

 <img src="https://raw.githubusercontent.com/mattlavallee/budget-beaver/master/images/reminders.png" width="200" />